 - For Early Drop-off students, starting at 7:45 a.m.
 There is no student supervision before 7:45 a.m.
-SHAS will not be responsible prior to this time. - Parents will park their car and walk their early drop-off students into Mercaz Bet where students will be supervised until 8:50 a.m. - Do not park between the buildings. - At 8:50 a.m., Early Drop-off students will proceed to their classrooms with their teachers and meet up with the Core Program students.

-- Between 8:50-9:00 a.m., parents dropping off can either park their car and walk their child into the N/PK classroom or pull around the back of the building where a staff member will be waiting to greet their child. - The school day officially begins promptly at 9:00 a.m. - If an N/PK child arrives after 9:00 a.m., please park your car in the front parking lot, proceed to the main entrance to sign in the child(ren) at the main office.
+SHAS will not be responsible prior to this time. - Parents will park their car and walk their early drop-off students to the main doors of the modular building through the sukkah where students will be supervised until 8:50 a.m. - Do not park between the buildings. - At 8:50 a.m., Early Drop-off students will proceed to their classrooms with their teachers and meet up with the Core Program students. - Between 8:50-9:00 a.m., parents dropping off can either park their car and walk their child into the N/PK classroom or pull around the back of the building where a staff member will be waiting to greet their child. - The school day officially begins promptly at 9:00 a.m. - If an N/PK child arrives after 9:00 a.m., please park your car in the front parking lot, proceed to the main entrance to sign in the child(ren) at the main office.
 Then walk them to their classroom.

-K-5 Student Arrival
+K5 Student Arrival

-- Students may be dropped off starting at 7:45 a.m. and will have staff supervision in Mercaz Aleph.
-There is no student supervision before 7:45 a.m.
-SHAS will not be responsible prior to this time. - At 7:55 a.m., the classroom teacher will pick up his/her students from the Mercaz Alep and bring them to their classroom to unpack for the day. - The school day officially begins promptly at 8:00a.m. - If a K-5 child arrives after 8:00 a.m., an adult must walk the child to the front office and sign in before going to their classroom.
+- Students may be dropped off starting at 7:50 a.m. and will have staff supervision in Mercaz Aleph.
+There is no student supervision before 7:50 a.m.
+SHAS will not be responsible prior to this time. - At 7:55 a.m., the classroom teacher will pick up his/her students from the Mercaz Aleph and bring them to their classroom to unpack for the day. - The school day officially begins promptly at 8:00a.m.

+• If a K-5 child arrives after 8:00 a.m., an adult must walk the child to the front office and sign in before going to their classroom.